lucasvrs/RadioTest/docs/README.md

 # Radio Sim

-This project is a simple radio simulation.
+The target for this project was to develop a simple radio simulation.

 ## Challenges